Metacognition in Mathematics

 Learners often memorise maths procedures, then practise and repeat them.
 They show success through correct answers.
 However, research (e.g. Hiebert & Lefevre, 1986; Baroody, 2003) suggests procedures alone don't build maths skills.

-The problem becomes apparent when students encounter unfamiliar problems.
-For more on this topic, see Developing student metacognition.
-Without metacognitive awareness, students often apply the most recently learned procedure regardless of whether it fits the problem.
+The problem becomes apparent when learners encounter unfamiliar problems.
+For more on this topic, see Developing learner metacognition.
+Without metacognitive awareness, learners often apply the most recently learned procedure regardless of whether it fits the problem.
 They lack the self-monitoring skills to recognise when an approach is not working or when they have misunderstood the question.

 Weinstein et al (2000) identify three metacognitive maths skills.
 Learners must know their strengths and weaknesses.
 They also need to plan: choose methods and consider options (Schoenfeld, 1985).
 Finally, learners must check work and change tactics as needed (Flavell, 1979).